salahbeeh/dev-with-docker-node/README.md

 - Then it needs to start the container with the command `/sbin/tini -- node ./bin/www`.
 Be sure to use JSON array syntax for CMD. (`CMD [ "something", "something" ]`)
 - In the end you should be using FROM, RUN, WORKDIR, COPY, EXPOSE, and CMD commands

-## Bonus Extra Credit

-- This assignment will not have you setting up a complete image useful for local development, test, and prod.
-It's just meant to get you started with basic Dockerfile concepts and not focus too much on proper Node.js use in a container. **If you happen to be a Node.js Developer**, then after you get through more of this course, you should come back and use my [Node.js Docker Good Defaults](https://github.com/BretFisher/node-docker-good-defaults) sample project on GitHub to change this Dockerfile for better local development with more advanced topics.